Health & Nutrition7 min read

 The usual suspects in spring include:

-• Tree pollen: Oak, birch, cedar, and pine are among the worst offenders.
+• Tree pollen: Oak, birch, cedar, and pine are the worst offenders.
 Pollen counts peak in early to mid-spring.

 Symptoms to Watch For